RobotLocomotion/drake/doc/developers.rst

 officially supports.
 Supported configurations are tested in continuous integration.
 All other configurations are provided on a best-effort basis.

 Drake requires a compiler running in C++14 mode or greater.
-MATLAB is only supported for CMake builds using the "Unix Makefiles" generator.

 +----------------------------------+-------+-------+---------------------+------------+---------+
 | Operating System                 | Bazel | CMake | C/C++ Compiler      | Java       | Python  |